Assumptions of Randomness in Cosmology Models: Abstract

 \section{Abstract}

-Non-compact symmetries cannot be fully broken by randomness since non-compact\\ Lie groups have no invariant probability distributions.
+Non-compact symmetries cannot be fully broken by randomness since non-compact\\ groups have no invariant probability distributions.
 In particular, this makes trickier\\ the ``Copernican'' random choice of the place of the observer in infinite cosmology models.

+{This problem may be circumvented with what topologists call {\em pointed spaces}.\\ Then randomness will be used only in building (infinite) models around the\\ pre-designated ``observation point'', that thus would not need to be randomly chosen.}

+Additional complications come from the original randomness possibly being hidden.
+P. Gacs and A. Kucera proved that every sequence can be algorithmically generated from a random one.
+But Vladimir V'yugin discovered that randomized algorithms can with positive probability generate uncomputable sequences that are not algorithmically equivalent to any random ones.

 Physics laws allow all sorts of events and histories.
 In infinite cosmology models each one of them rolls out infinitely often: weirdest miracles are daily routine in some places.
 To understand our boring world one must assume our place is rather generic.
-So, theories assume some events happen at random, others are derived from them by physical equations or other algorithms. \mbox {In fact,} \cite {Kr,gacs} prove that any sequence is computable from an algorithmically random one.\footnote {Algorithmic randomness (see: \cite{K,KU}) of a digital sequence $\w$ does not quite assure it obeys all probability $1$ math laws (only computable ones).
-Yet, it assures (see: \cite {L84}) that $\w$ either obeys all such laws or has an infinite information about some uncomputable but mathematically definable object.
+So, theories assume some events happen at random, others are derived from them by physical equations or other algorithms. \mbox {In fact,} \cite {gacs,Kr} prove that any sequence is computable from an algorithmically random one.\footnote {Algorithmic randomness (see: \cite{K,KU}) of a digital sequence $\w$ does not quite assure it obeys all probability $1$ math laws (only computable ones).
+Yet, it assures (see: \cite {L84}) that $\w$ either obeys all such laws or has an infinite information about some mathematically definable object.
 The latter case would be really weird.
 There are no ways for such $\w$ to be generated; see this informational version of Church-Turing Thesis discussed at the end of \cite {L13}.} However, the theories of this type can only be complete if they specify which exactly are the random events and what is their probability distribution.
 These events need not be directly observable, rather just be a part of the model from which the observations are derived.
+By \cite{vv},~resulting observables, unlike random ones, could be very diverse in algorithmically invariant properties.